 (d) “Out-of-Service order” means a declaration by an authorized enforcement officer of a federal, state, Canadian, Mexican, or local jurisdiction that a driver, a commercial motor vehicle, or a motor carrier operation is out-of-service pursuant to Section 386.72, 392.5, 392.9a, 395.13, or 396.9 of Title 49 of the Code of Federal Regulations, state law, or the North American Standard Out-of-Service Criteria.

-- a person flees after a police officer tells him/her to remain still.
+- fleeing after a police officer tells you to remain still.

 - failing to comply with a peace officer’s order to get out of a motor vehicle.